weidengeist/Willowbot/README.md

   }
 }
 ```
 Whenever a user sends `!gg` to the chat (or another message that at least starts with that term), your system will play the sound located at `C:\the\path\to\my\soundfile.mp3`.
 Beware that the definition above will only work on Windows systems!
 Unix systems will need a command like `playsound /home/[user]/where/my/soundfiles/dwell.mp3`, depending on the software installed on your system.
-Such OS commands are processed in addition to `answer` strings, i.e. you may combine them and send a message to the chat as well as play a sound, log an action, play a video or whatever you want to do in your OS command.
+Such OS commands are processed in addition to `answer` strings, i.e. you may combine them and send a message to the chat as well as play a sound, log an action, play a video, or whatever you want to do in your OS command.

 ### 3.9 Debug messages

 If you want to check your commands without sending messages to the chat, you can use Willowbot’s `debug` key.
-It behaves just like your normal `answer` key string, including resolved arguments and placeholder variables, but the result will not be sent to the chat and instead be printed to the console. `answer` and `debug` are processed independently, so you may define both keys to get some more feedback from your commands.
+It behaves just like your normal `answer` key string, including resolved arguments and placeholder variables, but the result will not be sent to the chat and instead be printed to the console. `answer` and `debug` (and `os-command`) are processed independently, so you may define those keys in any combination and for any purpose you like.

 ## 4 Concluding words